pivotal-cf/docs-cloudbees/Jenkins.html.md

 #### Licensing

-A trial license will be created when the product is installed.
+A trial license will be created when the product is installed, which is valid for **30 days**.
 This needs to be replaced with your enterprise license, which should be acquired directly from CloudBees.
 The enterprise license can be updated in the Jenkins `Manage Jenkins` section, whilst logged in as the UAA Admin user.

-The operator's machine currently requires an internet connection to facilitate obtaining the trial license.
+The operator's machine that is accessing the CloudBees Jenkins setup page, requires an internet connection to facilitate obtaining the trial license.

-If you are accessing Ops Manager from a machine with internet access, a trial license will be automatically retrieved on the Jenkins `Register Jenkins` page.
-Otherwise you will need provide a valid license.
+If you are accessing CloudBees Jenkins from a machine **with** internet access, a trial license will be automatically retrieved on the `Register Jenkins` page.

+If you are accessing CloudBees Jenkins from a machine **without** internet access, you will need provide a valid license.
 Trial licenses can be obtained from [CloudBees](http://www.cloudbees.com/try-jenkins-enterprise).

-Upon a trial license expiring, you will be presented with the `Register Jenkins` page where you can enter your updated license details if you have not already done so ahead of the expiration.
+Upon a trial license expiring after **30 days**, you will be presented with the `Register Jenkins` page where you can enter your updated license details if you have not already done so ahead of the expiration.

 #### Installation Details